 by Emer and Nils from letsgoireland.com

-The McDonnell family has been at Glenarm for nearly 600 years and prior to taking up residence here that lived in the now ruined Dunluce Castle.
+The McDonnell family has been at Glenarm for nearly 600 years and prior to taking up residence here they lived in the now-ruined Dunluce Castle.

 Entrance into the castle itself is, unfortunately, not so easy.
 The castle is only open to the public for a few days a year, for special festivals, or by pre-arranged group tours.

-Visitors can have a variety of experiences here: explore the beautiful walled garden, walk the Castle Trail, have lunch in the Tearoom or pick up a gift at the Byre Shop or the Shambles Workshop.
+Visitors can have a variety of experiences here: explore the beautiful walled garden, walk the Castle Trail, have lunch in the Tearoom, or pick up a gift at the Byre Shop or the Shambles Workshop.

 by Sarah from livedreamdiscover.com